Alexbox364/F_Interface_AL/README.md

 Welcome to the F_interface project.

-Purpose of this project is to bring a versatile platform to build DIY steering wheels intended to work with Fanatic simracing bases.
+Purpose of this project is to bring a versatile platform to build DIY steering wheels intended to work with Fanatec simracing bases.

 ![image](https://github.com/Alexbox364/F_Interface_AL/assets/17022734/05ad3eea-12d0-4a2f-92bb-38c1958d1449)